 Demand for flake graphite stood at 710,000t in 2017.
 Out of this total 560,000t (79%) was consumed by steel mills.
-Due to its heat resistance and other properties, graphite is the key component of the electrode and is seen as a consumable as with electric arc furnace (EAF) steel-making as these graphite electrodes need replacing every 8-10 hours.
-Graphite is also used within the anode for lithium-ion batteries which are used for electric vehicles (EVs) and this market is seen as having the greatest likelihood for significant demand increases ahead.
-Out of global demand in 2017 just 120,000t (17%) went into electric vehicles (EVs) but this is forecast to grow rapidly ahead.
+Due to its heat resistance and other properties, graphite is the key component of the electrode and is seen as a consumable as with electric arc furnace (EAF) steelmaking as these graphite electrodes need replacing every 8-10 hours.
+Graphite is also used within the anode for lithium-ion batteries which are used for electric vehicles (EVs) plus other renewable energy storage, and this market is seen as having the greatest likelihood for significant demand increases ahead.
+Out of global demand in 2017 just 120,000tpa (17%) went into electric vehicles (EVs) but this demand is already 750,000tpa and is forecast to grow rapidly ahead.